 Your points go further when you book through Ultimate Chase Rewards.
 These rewards include all things travel-related, such as flights, hotels, cruises, and car rentals.

 Chase Sapphire Reserve has no transaction fee while traveling in other countries.
 Many other cards have fees when you make purchases outside of the United States.

 Chase Sapphire Reserve card has zero liability, purchase protection, chip-enabled security, and an auto rental collision damage waiver.
 It also has travel insurance that covers canceled flights and baggage delay insurance for lost luggage reimbursement.

-Chase Sapphire Reserve has a high $450 annual fee.
+Chase Sapphire Reserve has a high $550 annual fee.
 Many other credit cards do not have annual fees.
 This fee can be offset with the annual travel reward bonuses.
 There is a $75 annual fee for each authorized user.

 That means some who want to apply for the large sign-up bonus may not be eligible if they have received another Chase card with a sign-up bonus previously.